HelloChatterbox/dev_documentation/docs/mycroft-technologies/adapt/README.md

 }
 ```

-Applications - or Mycroft Skills - can then parse the JSON data take appropriate action - such as playing Joan Jett using the open source Pandora application [Pianobar](https://6xq.net/pianobar/).
+Applications - or Chatterbox Skills - can then parse the JSON data take appropriate action - such as playing Joan Jett using the open source Pandora application [Pianobar](https://6xq.net/pianobar/).

 ## Is Adapt right for me or my use cases?

 {% hint style="info" %}
-If you are looking to use Adapt in a Mycroft Skill, please see [Skill Development &gt; Intents](../../skill-development/user-interaction/intents/)
+If you are looking to use Adapt in a Chatterbox Skill, please see [Skill Development &gt; Intents](../../skill-development/user-interaction/intents/)
 {% endhint %}

 Adapt is useful for determining user intent quickly and accurately from natural language.
 It is particularly beneficial for applications with limited vocabularies - that is, where the User will only issue a small number of **Utterances**.